Getting Rid of Hiccups

 - Take a deep breath and hold it.
 Try to keep the breath in for a few seconds before letting it out.
 If that doesn’t work, try taking a few sips of water while holding your breath.

 - Stick out your tongue.
 Sticking out your tongue may look rude, but it can have the desired impact on hiccups.
 If it doesn’t work, try pulling on your tongue a little bit.

 - Be startled.
 Everyone has heard this one.
 Have someone surprise you when you don’t expect it.
 Make sure you’re just startled, NOT frightened to the point where you’re shocked or alarmed.
 It’s the intake of breath when you’re startled that quells hiccups.

-Relax.
-Try the polar opposite of being startled.
+- Relax.
+Try the complete opposite of being startled.
 Sit or lie down.
 Take a slow deep breath, hold it in for a few seconds, and exhale slowly.
 Repeat.